STATE GOVERNMENT AND STATE AFFAIRS

-(n) A rule to establish procedures for maintenance of a record of the employment history and appropriate information relating to performance of all employees under the personnel system.
+(n) A rule to establish procedures for maintenance of a record of the employment history and appropriate information relating to performance of all classified and nonclassified employees under the personnel system.
 For the purposes of this rule, the state shall be considered one (1) employer.

 (o) Rules to provide for recruitment programs in cooperation with department heads and the employment security agency in keeping with current employment conditions and labor market trends.

-(p) Rules to establish procedures for examinations as necessary for the purpose of maintaining current registers from which to fill employment vacancies.
+(p) Rules to establish procedures for classified position examinations as necessary for the purpose of maintaining current registers from which to fill employment vacancies.